What You Need to Know Before You Sign a W-9 Form

 Form W-9 is a standard tax document often utilized in business and financial transactions.
 So by itself, a W-9 doesn't pose many problems.
 Still, there are some simple issues to be aware of.

-Because the Form W-9 is asking for your name, address, and Social Security or Employer Identification number, you should exercise caution in giving out that information.
+Because the Form W-9 is asking for your name, address, and Social Security or business Employer Identification Number, you should exercise caution in giving out that information.
 Be sure that you know who is asking you to fill out the form—and why—and how your tax information will be used.

 Complete Your Business Information Correctly